Film: The Rage: Carrie 2

 - Follow the Leader: The film followed in the wake of Scream (1996) and other teen horror films.

-- The Fundamentalist: Rachel's original mother, who loses custody of her daughter and gets sent to an insane asylum in the first five minutes.
-This may be a deconstruction of Margaret White from the original, as social services would never let a woman as violently insane as her raise a child by herself.
+- The Fundamentalist: Rachel's original mother is one of these, and she loses custody of her daughter and gets sent to an insane asylum in the first five minutes.
+She is possibly a deconstruction of Margaret White from the original, as Social Services would never let a woman so violently insane raise a child by herself.

 - Gender Flip:

-- Mark, Tracy, and Eric are a gender-flipped version of the original film's high school villains, Chris, Billy, and Norma.
-Like Chris, Mark is the ringleader of the plan to humiliate the protagonist and has a personal grudge against her, while Tracy, like Billy, is the villain's equally nasty lover who goes along with the plan.
-Eric, meanwhile, is like Norma as the villain's comparatively likable, yet still evil, best friend.
+- Mark, Tracy, and Eric are a gender-flipped version of the original film's high school villains (Chris, Billy, and Norma).
+Mark is the ringleader of the plan to humiliate the protagonist and has a personal grudge against her (Chris), Tracy is Mark's equally nasty lover who goes along with the plan (Billy), and Eric is Mark's comparatively likable, yet still evil, best friend (Norma).

 - Jesse also counts as a gender-flipped version of Sue, the popular kid who sympathizes with the put-upon heroine and tries to make amends for past jerkass behavior.